For most folks the holidays are over, but in New Orleans, they’re JUST BEGINNING. Yep.

 Even though tradition is to purchase a king cake, I really enjoy making them.
 They’re a bit of a project, but it’s one of those things that looks a lot harder to make than it actually is.
 Also, if you make your own, you can put whatever kind of filling (or lack of) you like, like bacon.
 I debated this idea for a while, telling myself it was unwisely distant from tradition, but it just sounded so good.
 Plus, a few of you reminded me that all things are better with bacon.
 Thank you for that.
 The bacon lends a richness that’s not overwhelming.
 I bet if you didn’t tell anyone about the bacon, they wouldn’t know it was there.

-This recipe is from Emeril's website, and I reprint his dough and method here with my own filling.
-And be sure to see last year's post on how to shape and fill a king cake--it makes the whole process soooooo much easier.
+This dough recipe is from emerils.com, and I’m including his dough and method here with my own filling.
+And be sure to see last year’s post on how to shape and fill a king cake–it makes the whole process soooooo much easier.

 - 2 envelopes active dry yeast

 - ½ cup granulated sugar

 - 12 Tablespoons (1½ sticks) unsalted butter, melted

 - 1 cup warm milk (about 110 degrees)

 - 5 large egg yolks, at room temperature (separate them while still cold--it's easier)